CyVerse-learning-materials/container_camp_workshop_2019/cyverse/boot.rst

 **Booting an Atmosphere instance**
 ==================================

-What we're going to do here is walk through of how to start up a running computer (an "instance") on the CyVerse Atmosphere Cloud service.
+In this session, we will walk through how to start up a running computer (an "instance") on the CyVerse Atmosphere Cloud service.

 Below, we've provided screenshots of the whole process.
 You can click on them to zoom in a bit.
 The important areas to fill in are highlighted.
+You will need to have Atmosphere access, as listed in your Pre-Workshop Instructions.

 First, go to the `Atmosphere <https://atmo.cyverse.org/application/images>`_ application and then click `login`